Our Annual Meeting was held December 10th, 2020 from 5:30 to 6 as a Zoom session.

 Stay tuned for news of interest to Festival and Fitzgerald fans.

 Our 2021 Honoree will be distinguished author

-On September 17, Professor Quentin Miller of Suffolk University will facilitate a Montgomery County Library book discussion of John Edgar Wideman's book Brothers and Keepers.
+At 7 pm on n September 17, Professor Quentin Miller of Suffolk University will facilitate a Montgomery County Library book discussion of John Edgar Wideman's book Brothers & Keepers.

 Following the film, there will be a discussion with the film's producer and Robert Williams and Fitzgerald scholar film participant Walter Raubicheck.